rppf/scriptor/README.md

 - MariaDB
 - Mariabackup
 - Percona Xtrabackup
-    > We need these for extracting the encrypted database backup.
+    > We need this for extracting the encrypted database backup.
 - Mutt
-    > We need these for email notification.
+    > We need this for email notification.
 - A dedicated system and mysql user for performing the backup.

 ## Steps